GustavoCCarrillo/Textbook--Finder/Prototype/README.prototype.md

 - This page displays a list of retailers matching the selection.
 - Each retailer will be clickable redirecting the user to the seller's site for further processing.
-- The example displays a list of retailers matching the query " T-SQL 10 Minutes " where author is " Ben Forta "
+- The example displays a list of retailers matching the query " T-SQL 10 Minutes, Sams Teach Yourself " where author is " Ben Forta "

 <img width="342" alt="PrototypeFourthPage" src="https://user-images.githubusercontent.com/20195657/91648653-df084100-ea1e-11ea-81d0-d6b6f14318b8.PNG">

+***